Walking in Westchester and More

 Saxon Woods Park

-Large, 700 acre park with a variety of recreational activites (pool, golf, barbecue pits) in addition to hiking trails.
+This is a large, 700 acre park with a variety of recreational activites (pool, golf, barbecue pits) in addition to hiking trails.
 Dogs allowed on leash, but not in the adjacent Weinberg Nature Center.
 The park straddles the Hutchinson Parkway.
 Parking lots can be found on the eastern side of the park on either side of the Hutch (Exit 23).
 Alternative parking choices include the Weinberg Nature Center on the west side just south of the Hutch (Exit 22), or street parking on side streets along Saxon Woods Road near the north end of the park.
 A small bridge entrance can be found across from Teramar Way.
+Parking fees may apply on weekends/holidays from Memorial Day to Labor Day.

 Silver Lake Preserve